 If you create a new homestead or housesite or change the values, you must notify the taxpayer and give the taxpayer a chance to file a grievance.
 Business use of 25% or less of the main dwelling does not need to be deducted from the housesite and homestead value these filings will not show on the reporting (only those over 25% will show) Rental use (any percentage—even under 25%) should be deducted from the housesite and homestead values.

-If you change create new values you will also want to upload your CAMA again to VTPIE to make sure all values are matching.
+If you change/create new values, you will also want to upload your CAMA/NEMRC again to VTPIE to make sure all values are matching.

-If you believe these percentages to be wrong, use the NR code and a short message to code these back to the Department of Taxes.
+If you believe these percentages to be wrong, use the NR code and a short message to code these back to the Department of Taxes (lister response).
 The Department will follow up with the taxpayer.
 Since the taxpayer can file a grievance on this item, you should apply a percentage that you believe to be accurate and notify the taxpayer.

-Business use of outbuilding.
-Determine which outbuildings are being used for business.
-Locate that outbuilding in your CAMA system and indicate it should not be included in the homestead or housesite.
-In MicroSolve CAMA, choose that ID and then choose NO to add to homestead and NO to add to housesite.
-Remember all enrolled farm buildings for the current use program are always business use/ nonhomestead and should be labeled as such.
-Outbuildings are removed from homestead/housesite if any portion of that building is used for business.

-Make sure to always rerun cost when you make changes that affect homestead and housesite values.
-If you create a new homestead or housesite or change the values, you must notify the taxpayer and give the taxpayer a chance to file a grievance.
-If you change create new values you will also want to upload your CAMA again to VTPIE to make sure all values are matching.